daneng1/data-structures-and-algorithms/challenges/Data-Structures/linkedList/README.md

 1. Will return false when searching for a value in the linked list that does not exist
 1. Can properly return a collection of all the values that exist in the linked list
 1. Can return the value at node k from the end.
+1. Can combine two Linked Lists, alternating nodes from each LL.